carolinelbp/cyclistic-bike-share/README.md

 ![Casual-Rides-Percentage-Per-Month](images/casual-rides-percentage-per-month.png)

-Casual riders take fewer rides than members on weekdays.
-At weekends, the split is around 50/50 casual vs. member.
-This means casual users take more rides at the weekend.
+The total number of casual users’ rides increases during the summer months far more than members’ rides increases.
+If both user types' rides rose up and dropped off equally with the seasons, the percentage line would be 50% throughout.
-- **Marketing Action**: Create a new weekend membership tier where members will pay less but only have free use of the bikes at weekends.
+- **Marketing Action**: Offer a seasonal deal that targets casual riders whose usage increases in summer, e.g. a three-month summer pass, or a free membership trial advertised before and during summer to capture casual rider motivation at its peak.

 <br><br>